 Tableau has full pivot, drag & drop and drill down capabilities that are great for developers or power users.
 They can rotate measures and dimensions and graph them instantly using visualization best practices as suggested by the "show-me" feature.

-Tableau’s new versions after 8.1 provide a forecasting function and the capability to connect with the open source statistical program R to include predictive modeling.
+Tableau’s provides a forecasting function and the capability to connect with the open source statistical program R to include predictive modeling.

-Tableau versions 9.3 and higher include a Data Interpreter that makes data cleansing, column splitting and crosstab pivoting very intuitive.
-Tableau version 10 allows joining tables from different data bases and has includes the hyper data engine that provides 5 times faster query speeds.
+Tableau includes a Data Interpreter that makes data cleansing, column splitting and crosstab pivoting very intuitive.
+Tableau’s latest version 10.5 allows joining tables from different data bases and has includes the hyper data engine that provides 5 times faster query speeds.